vhyrro/hologram.nvim/README.md

 There are plans for parts of Hologram to be able to be used in other plugins, such as its image functionality.

 ## `image.lua`
-Minimal example - save as a file (e.g. minimal.lua) then run with `:luafile %`:
+Minimal example - save as a file (e.g. minimal.lua) then run with `:so %`:

 ```lua
 local source = '~/Documents/my-image.png'